 (additional instructions at the end for making a Cinnamon Loaf)

 ¼ cup warm water

 ¼ cup sugar

 2 Tbl butter

-In a drinking glass or bowl, stir together the warm water, yeast and sugar.
-Set it aside for about 10 min to rise.
+In a drinking glass or bowl, stir together the warm water, yeast, and sugar.
+Set it aside for about 10 min to wake up and get foamy.

-In your mixer, combine the hot water, salt, sugar and butter and mix.
-Once the yeast has risen, add 2 ½ cups flour, 1 egg and the yeast.
-Mix all together (using your mixing paddle arm.)
+In your mixer, combine the hot water, salt, sugar, and butter.
+Mix.
+Once the yeast is ready, add 2½ cups flour, the egg, and the yeast.
+Mix all together (using your mixing paddle arm).